curityio/istio-demo-installation/README.md

 ./deploy-apps.sh
 ```

-Call httpbin over `plain HTTP`, which has an endpoint that echoes back headers:
+From the curl pod, call httpbin over `plain HTTP`, which has an endpoint that echoes back headers:

 ```bash
 curl http://httpbin:8000/headers
 ```

+This returns a header with the client workload identity.\
-This returns a header to provide evidence that mTLS was used between sidecars:
+This header provides evidence that mTLS was used between sidecars:

 ```text
 "X-Forwarded-Client-Cert": "By=spiffe://cluster.local/ns/applications/sa/default; Subject=\"\";URI=spiffe://cluster.local/ns/applications/sa/default"